ryandhasgit/Comedy/Dikkers/Funny in a Flash 2.md

 you can use other filters; the onion also uses parody as a facade these are curtains you place between you and the audience; you're the man behind the curtain operating the wizard, and these are tricks you use to make the reader focus on what you're writing, not on you #takeaway

-huckleberry finn is great exmaple; naive kid, troublemaker,
+huckleberry finn is great exmaple; naive kid, troublemaker, and we sense immediately the intelligence behind the voice of the kid, andt hat's mark twain and we like that, we want that game, ti makes reading ocmedy fun #takeaway

+#FIX : Put on a puppet show

+## Review
+13. One Impossible thing at a time
+14. Heighten the contrast
+15. Keep it short
+16. use every timing tool you have (types size, para lenght, margins)
+17. put on a puppet show

 ## Last Class